JuanCaicedo/speaking/README.md

 become far to large to load completely before content is rendered to the user.

-This talk will describe an approach known as critical css, where you inline styles required for the above the old content of a page and lazy load all other styles.
+This talk will describe an approach known as critical css, where you inline styles required for the above-the-fold content of a page and lazy load all other styles.
 It will go a step further by describing the process we use at SpanishDict.com to generate critical css specifically tailored for each of our pages in order to include the minimum css required and ease maintenance costs.